pjfichet/tintin-mume/README.md

 The scripts are supposed to be used with the Mume-mapperproxy by
 Nstockton: <https://github.com/nstockton/mapperproxy-mume>.
-The makefile can install it with the command `make mapperproxy`.
+The makefile can install it with the command `make mapper`.

 ### Usage ###

 This directory contains a sample character file that you should edit to add your character name, password, default wimpy, and to configure the scripts to load.
-Once done, you can play with:
+Once done, if you have correctly set up the mapper, you can play with:

 ```sh
     tt++ my_char.tin